 I have always loved greens.
-Turnip, collard, or mixed, I just adore them.
+Turnip greens, collard greens, or mixed, I just adore them.
 Among the greens I like, my Grandmama’s ranks the absolute highest.
 No one can make them like her.
-However, I did learn that there is such a thing as too much of a good thing…

 Southern Collard Greens

-How To Make Some Tasty Collard Greens with Pepper Sauce
+How To Make Some Tasty Southern Collard Greens with Hot Pepper Sauce

 I start by chopping the end off like this.